hCaptcha/hcaptcha-wordpress-plugin/readme.txt

 * Fixed error in cron with Matomo Analytics.
 * Fixed error with the Elementor Checkout Element.
 * Fixed ignorance of Pro params in the Elementor admin editor.
+* Fixed inability to activate the Elementor Pro plugin when Elementor plugin is activated.

 = 4.3.1 =
 * Added a live form in the Contact Form 7 admin form view.